bryana

 Enter in Precise Settings

-Accurately entering in the settings before creating pattern will enhance precision of every stitch for the machine to calculate the motor’s turn and the amount of yarn remaining on the machine’s spool.
+Accurately entering the settings before creating pattern will enhance precision of every stitch for the machine to calculate the motor’s turn and the amount of yarn remaining on the spool.

 Create Your Pattern

-Easily shows the different tools in three separate sections, types of stitches, other actions and yarn colors, to keep it simple and clear for the users.
+Easily shows the different tools in three separate sections— types of stitches, other actions and yarn colors— to keep it simple and clear for the users when creating new patterns.

 Crochet